gibgerne/platform/README.md

 An OpenSource Fundraising Platform - Work in Progress

-This platform is currently under development and aims to provide a modern, open-source solution for fundraising campaigns and donation management.
+This platform is currently under development and aims to provide a modern, open-source solution for online fundraising campaigns.